Insight

 What Are Incoterms?

-DDP means the seller takes on the most responsibility.
-They deliver the goods to the buyer’s specified location, covering all shipping costs, customs duties, and import taxes.
-The buyer just receives the goods—no additional paperwork or payments.
+Under DDP, the seller pays everything.
+DDP places the maximum responsibility on the seller, who delivers goods to the buyer’s specified location and covers all shipping costs, customs duties, and import taxes.
+The buyer just receives the goods.
+No additional paperwork, no surprise payments.

 Seller’s responsibilities under DDP: